Federal Loans for Students

-Federal Direct Unsubsidized Loans are not need-based and have a fixed interest rate of 4.66% for undergraduates and 6.21% for graduate students, with an loan fee of 1.073%.
-The interest rate is subject to change annually on July 1 when the rate is adjusted in accordance with the financial markets, so rate changes will impact loans disbursing after July 1, 2015.
+Federal Direct Unsubsidized Loans are not need-based and have a fixed interest rate of 4.45% for undergraduates and 6.00% for graduate students, with a loan fee of 1.066%, for loans disbursed on or after July 1, 2017.
 Interest accrues beginning on the date the loan first disburses and until it is paid in full.
 Students may elect to pay the interest while enrolled in school or request to defer payment on the interest.
 If you defer the interest, it will be added (capitalized) to the principal.

 Federal Direct Loan Yearly and Aggregate Limits

 The chart below shows the federal maximum yearly amount of Direct Subsidized and Unsubsidized Loans and the total aggregate limit for these loans:

 |DEPENDENT UNDERGRADUATES||SUBSIDIZED||TOTAL (SUB AND UNSUB)|

 |Sophomore (30-59 earned credits)||$4,500||$6,500|